HPInc/cloud_deployment_scripts/docs/aws/README.md

 - for CAS deployments using PCoIP License Server, an activation code with PCoIP session licenses is needed.
 - for deployments using CAS Manager as a Service, a CAS Manager Deployment Service Account is needed.
 Please see the [CAS Manager as a Service Setup])#cas-manager-as-a-service-setup) section below.
 - an SSH private / public key pair is required for Terraform to log into Linux hosts.
 Please visit [ssh-key-pair-setup.md](/docs/ssh-key-pair-setup.md) for instructions.
-- if custom SSL key and certificates are required, the SSL key and certificate files are needed in PEM format.
+- if custom TLS key and certificates are required, the TLS key and certificate files are needed in PEM format.
 - Terraform v1.0 or higher must be installed.
 Please download Terraform from https://www.terraform.io/downloads.html

 ### Selecting a Deployment